stoman/LudumDare26/README.md

 # LD26

-This is my submission for the 26th edition of the 48\. game creation contest.
-Please also find the game's entry at [Ludum Dare](http://www.ludumdare.com/compo/ludum-dare-26/?action=preview&amp;uid=21963).
+This is my submission for the 26th edition of the 48h game creation contest.
+Please also find the game's entry at [Ludum Dare](http://www.ludumdare.com/compo/ludum-dare-26/?action=preview&uid=21963).
 I'm looking forward to read your comments there.

+You can find the game itself at [my website](http://games.stoman.de/ld26/) and a video of it at [youtube](https://www.youtube.com/watch?v=Fezyt88kqHY).

 ## Game Description